-When laying cable, you have to be mindful of what you want to accomplish; and, what kind of property you are dealing with.
-You need a knowledge of the building specifications to avoid making any large oversights.
+When cabling a network, you need to know exactly what you want to accomplish and what kind of property you are dealing with.
+You need a knowledge of the building specifications to avoid any major oversights.
 How large is your office?
 How many floors do you have?
 How many users do you have to accommodate?
 Do you want to go wireless?
 If so, do you know what materials the walls are made of?
-These are the types of questions (and many more) that have to be answered before you lay the first wire.
-Your best bet is to bring out a floor plan to get the information you’ll need.
+These are the types of questions (and there are many more) that have to be answered before you lay the first wire.
+Your best bet is to consult a floor plan to get the information you’ll need.

 Running cable has its own best practices.
-Depending on what kind of cable you are running, what solutions you are installing, and what type of setup you are going for, it’s best to keep in mind traditional best practices for cabling.
-For example, Cat5 cable should not be run along with electrical cable.
+For example, Cat5 cables should not be run alongside electrical cables.
 They shouldn’t be placed at 90-degree angles.
-Some types of cable have different makeups than others, so keeping in mind the materials you are working with becomes essential to complete an exemplary cabling job.
+Different cables are made of different materials, and keeping that in mind is essential to complete an exemplary cabling job.

-If you’d like more information about cabling an office, wireless solutions, and enterprise-level IT support call Quikteks today at (973) 882-4644.
+If you’d like more information about cabling a network, wireless solutions, and enterprise-level IT support call Quikteks today at (973) 882-4644.